 Using the Category Designer, we can set this up for each Dynamic mark globally.
-Note: If you have updated an old Finale file to 2011 (or Finale 2010), you may need to first move your Dynamics into the Dynamics Category so that the following settings will apply.
+Note: If you have updated an old Finale file to the current version of Finale, you may need to first move your Dynamics into the Dynamics Category so that the following settings will apply.
 More information on how to do this is here.

 Locate Document > Category Designer and open the dialog.
 Select “Dynamics”, which should be the first item in the list at the left side:

 In the lower right quadrant of the dialog, set the Vertical Alignment: to “Below Staff Baseline or Entry”.
 Now type “-2s” in the “Additional Entry Offset” field.